 A few words about Human Technopole

-Setting up and operating scientific services and facilities to be made available to external scientists, responding to the needs of the national and international life sciences research communities.
+- Setting up and operating scientific services and National Facilities to be made available to external scientists, responding to the needs of the wide life science research community.

 Our scientific goals include: